 This is our cherished corporate concept, human health care (hhc).

 Our corporate concept is understood and internalized by each employee within the Group, both in Japan and overseas.
-This understanding is then shared and implemented in the daily business activities of all Eisai employees, and serves to effectively transcend nationalities, national borders, and gender and age.
+This understanding is then shared and implemented in the daily business activities of all Eisai employees, and serves to effectively transcend nationalities, national borders, gender and age.

 This is the hhc that Eisai aims to realize.